govtmirror/BiasCorrectQ/README.md

 <pre>C:\>BiasCorrectQ.exe  observedFile  baselineFile  futureFile  outFile  informat  outformat</pre>

 Where:
-* observedFile - observed monthly streamflow
+* observedFile - observed daily or monthly streamflow
-* baselineFile - simulated historical monthly streamflow
+* baselineFile - simulated historical daily or monthly streamflow
-* futureFile - simulated future monthly streamflow
+* futureFile - simulated future daily or monthly streamflow
-* outFile - file name for program output of bias corrected monthly streamflow
+* outFile - file name for program output of bias corrected streamflow
-* informat/outformat - either "vic" or "csv", text file format is from [VIC](http://www.hydro.washington.edu/Lettenmaier/Models/VIC/index.shtml) (vic) or comma-seperated (csv),
+* informat/outformat - either "vic" or "csv", text file format is from [VIC](http://www.hydro.washington.edu/Lettenmaier/Models/VIC/index.shtml) (vic) or comma-seperated (csv)

+If inputs are monthly the bias corrected streamflow will be monthly, likewise if the inputs are daily the bias corrected streamflow will be daily.

 NOTE: If running the baseline bias correction enter "baselineFile" as the "futureFile".

 ### TO-DO
 * ~~Extend the methods to bias correct future streamflow at equal monthly timesteps and periods of record.~~